michtrofimov/hse_data_analysis_MSA/README.md

 We're going through the course on Bioinformatics held by Mikhail Gelfand, and I (Anna Rybina) will be your TA for the Seminar 4 on sequence alignments and motif search.

-All material for this seminar can be found at github [here](https://github.com/rybinaanya/2022_Skoltech_Bioinformatics_course_seminar_4/)
+All materials for this seminar,including slides and datasets, can be found at github repo [here](https://github.com/rybinaanya/2022_Skoltech_Bioinformatics_course_seminar_4/)

-The datasets for this seminar can be found in [this folder on github](https://github.com/rybinaanya/2022_Skoltech_Bioinformatics_course_seminar_4/tree/master/data).
+The datasets are deposited [here](https://github.com/rybinaanya/2022_Skoltech_Bioinformatics_course_seminar_4/tree/master/data).

-The home assignments and table with files distribution can be found in Canvas.
+For the home assignments and table with files distribution, check out Canvas.

 ## Seminar 4.
 Multiple Alignments